caglardursun/intro_rust/README.md

 # Introduction to Rust Language

 My personal experience about Rust Language.
-If you don't want to debug, just open up the terminal and run `cargo run basics` command.
+If you don't want to debug, just open up the terminal and run `cargo run` command.
 If you wanna debug the application, make sure vscode code launch configuration looks like that

 ```json
 {